-These financial statements have been prepared by management and present the information of the Plan as a separate financial reporting entity independent of the University and plan members.
-These financial statements meet the accounting requirements under Section 76 of Regulation 909 of the Pension Benefits Act (Ontario) since they have primarily been prepared for filing with the Financial Services Commission of Ontario.
+These fund financial statements have been prepared by management and present the information of the Plan as a separate financial reporting entity independent of the University and plan members.
+These fund financial statements meet the accounting requirements under Section 76 of Regulation 909 of the Pension Benefits Act (Ontario) since they have primarily been prepared for filing with the Financial Services Commission of Ontario (the "FSCO").

-For a defined contribution pension plan, premium benefits are determined by the employer's and employees' contributions and the performance of the plan.
-Actuarial valuations are not required as the pension obligation equals the net assets available for benefits allocated to member accounts.
+For the defined contribution component of the Plan, benefits are determined by the employer's and employee's contributions and the performance of the Plan.
+Actuarial valuations are not required as the pension obligation equals the applicable net assets available for benefits allocated to member accounts.